 Do Dark Hardwood Floors Show More Dirt?

 The answer is yes.
-Dark wood will show scratches more.
+Dark hardwood flooring will show scratches more.
 You'll need to have furniture pads under every chair leg or other piece of furniture.
-It's necessary to add a scratch-resistant finish to the floor for added protection.
+It's necessary to add a scratch-resistant finish to the hardwood flooring for added protection.

-Dirt and dust show up more readily on dark wood floors.
+Dirt and dust show up more readily on dark hardwood floors.
 It takes more vacuuming to keep the dust at bay, and it's best not to wear shoes inside.

-Additionally, dark wood flooring can make a room feel much smaller.
-You will need light-colored walls to offset the floor's darkness.
+Additionally, dark hardwood flooring can make a room feel much smaller.
+You will need light-colored walls to offset the hardwood floor's darkness.

-Dark-colored floors absorb light.
-If there is not an abundance of natural light or plenty of lamps, the floor will make the room look dark and dreary.
+Dark-colored hardwood floors absorb light.
+If there is not an abundance of natural light or plenty of lamps, the hardwood floor will make the room look dark and dreary.

 It's best to avoid using darker shades in small rooms with little light, or else the space will seem smaller than it is.

-Whether dark floors are in or out of style depends on a designer's preference.
+Whether dark hardwood floors are in or out of style depends on a designer's preference.

 According to Forbes, dark cabinets, all-white kitchens, and neutral colors are going away.
 They didn't mention floors, but since dark floors are neither white nor neutral, they will still be popular in the next decade.